 I would term this book as an outline of the history of the Union Pacific Railroad.
 It starts at the beginning with the Pacific Railroad Act of 1862 to today's UP.
-There are B&W photographs from various archives, color reproductions of timetables and advertising and color photographs of post-WWII equipment.
+There are Black-and-White photographs from various archives, color reproductions of timetables and advertising and color photographs of post-WWII equipment.
 This is a little bit more than most coffee-table books as the author has good knowledge of the subject.
 The photo reproduction is sharp and the pages are of high-quality stock.

 Building the First Transcontinental Railroad (1863-1869), pp. 7-24;